chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

         [global.v1.external.opensearch.auth.basic_auth]
             username = "admin"
             password = "admin"
         ```

+        - Stop all the services on all Automate and Chef Infra frontend nodes using the following command:

+        ```sh
+            systemctl stop chef-automate
+        ```

         - In the disaster recovery cluster, use the following sample command to restore the latest backup from any Chef Automate frontend instance.